Tales of Pirx the Pilot

 - Absent Aliens: Played straight, subverted (maybe?) in "Pirx's Tale"

 - A.I.
 Is a Crapshoot: Played with a lot.
 Computers and robots become more human over the course of the stories, up to and including human flaws.
 Played dead straight in The Inquest.

 - All Just a Dream: In The Test, even though it's more of a simulation.

 - And I Must Scream: A temporal version appears in "The Conditional Reflex": students of the Institute must pass a test where they have to endure sensory deprivation for as long as possible.
 After several hours, this becomes... troubling.

 - Asteroid Thicket: Averted.
 In "Pirx's Tale" the spaceship Pirx is on was maneuvering in an asteroid cloud for several hours without actually seeing one asteroid.

 - Continuity Nod: In "The Inquest" Pirx discovers a fly on his ship and mentions that he hates them.
 This is a nod to the very first story, where flies were responsible for some tomfoolery like almost crashing into the freaking moon.

-- Fate Worse Than Death: The crew of the Blue Star/Korolian in "Terminus".
+- Fate Worse than Death: The crew of the Blue Star/Korolian in "Terminus".
 The ship is hit by a meteor shower, destroying parts of it.
-Yet some of the crew manage to survive, trapped and seperated from each other on different decks.
+Yet some of the crew manage to survive, trapped and separated from each other on different decks.
 They were still able to communicate with Morse code using the pipes, if only to tell each other they were slowly running out of air...

 - First-Person Smartass: In "Pirx's Tale" Pirx himself is narrating, and shows off his snarky character.